I am a Senior Lecturer and Director of the Centre for Modern History at the department of International Politics at City, University of London.

-I hold a PhD in Politics and International Relations from the University of Cambridge, M.St in Imperial History from the University of Oxford, UK, and BA (summa cum laude) in Modern History from the University of Bologna, Italy.
-I’ve been a visiting student at the University of California, Los Angeles, and a visiting scholar at the University of Chicago, and at Sciences Po, Paris.
+I hold a PhD in Politics and International Relations from the University of Cambridge, M.St in Global and Imperial History from the University of Oxford, UK, and BA (summa cum laude) in Modern History from the University of Bologna, Italy.
+Most recently, I was Junior Research Fellow at Queens’ College, Cambridge, and Teaching Associate at the Centre for Gender Studies, University of Cambridge.
+Previously, I held visiting studentships and fellowships at the University of California, Los Angeles, the University of Chicago, Sciences Po, Paris and LUISS, Rome.

 For more information on my research, take a look here.

 I am Owen Lattimore’s eldest nephew, son of his sister Eleanor Frances Lattimore (Andrews).